Cost of LivingUpdated March 2026

 LowNational avg: $400High

 St. Joseph sits within one of America's more affordable housing markets, where homeownership is within reach for most working families.
 The polar vortex isn't a meme here — it's a $3,000 furnace repair bill.
 Winterizing your home is an annual ritual.
 Meanwhile, front-porch conversations, Friday fish fries, and a cost of living that leaves room for actual savings.
-For transportation costs specifically, the local market reflects a more relaxed labor market where service providers compete on price as much as reputation.
+For transportation costs specifically, the local market reflects a more relaxed labor market where businesses compete on price as much as reputation.

 What Matters Most